105 – OCAD University

 Academic Entrance Requirements and Admission Information

-Ontario Secondary School Diploma (OSSD) with an overall academic average of at least 70% in six 4U/M courses, including ENG4U (or EAE4U) with a minimum final grade of 70%.
+We require an Ontario Secondary School Diploma with an overall academic average of at least 70% in six 4U/M courses, including ENG4U (or EAE4U) with a minimum final grade of 70%.

 Canadian Applicants from Outside Ontario

-Senior high school graduation equivalent to Grade 12 in Ontario with an overall academic average of at least 70%, including a university preparatory Grade 12 English with a minimum final grade of 70%.
+We require a senior high school graduation equivalent to Grade 12 in Ontario, with an overall academic average of at least 70%, including a university preparatory Grade 12 English with a minimum final grade of 70%.

-Senior high school graduation equivalent to Grade 12 in Ontario with an overall academic average of at least 70% and satisfactory documentation to demonstrate proficiency in English.
+We require a senior high school graduation, equivalent to Grade 12 in Ontario, with an overall academic average of at least 70% and satisfactory documentation to demonstrate proficiency in English.

-A mature applicant is an applicant who has not engaged in formal education for at least 2 years and is at least 20 years of age by September 1 of the intended enrollment year.
+You are a mature applicant if you have not engaged in formal education for at least 2 years and are at least 20 years of age by September 1 of the intended enrollment year.

-Previous educational experience is considered by the university in reaching an admission decision for individuals applying under this category.
+We consider previous educational experience in reaching an admission decision for individuals applying under this category.
 Official transcripts from all secondary and postsecondary institutions attended must be submitted.